dadam1026/Carbon-Farming-1/README.md

-Use more sophisticated and nuanced datasets for training and testing, such as those from NASA Further expand geographic reach and types of veegatation and livestock being analyzed Further refine our methodoology for quantitfying carbon footprint Can callobarate with larger compaines, like Watershed, FarmBeats, John Deere, Bayer which acquired Mosanto (the world's largest seed company & major producer of pesticides ad genetically modified crops), Syngeta, etc.
+Use more sophisticated and nuanced datasets for training and testing, such as those from NASA Further expand geographic reach and types of veegatation and livestock being analyzed Further refine our methodoology for quantitfying carbon footprint Can callobarate with larger compaines, like Watershed, FarmBeats, John Deere, Bayer which acquired Mosanto (the world's largest seed company & major producer of pesticides ad genetically modified crops), Syngeta, satellite imagery providers, and universities pioneerig research in agricultural biotechnology.

 Conclusion: